 24. What are the physical training requirements to join AFROTC?

 PT, or physical training, is a time when the entire cadet corps meets to maintain physical standards.
-This occurs every Tuesday from 8:15 – 9:15 AM and Thursday 8:15 – 9:15 AM (following cadet academic classes) at Saint Joseph’s University.
+This occurs every Thursday 10:15 – 11:15 AM (following cadet academic classes) at Saint Joseph’s University.
 You can expect to do calisthenics and running as the main components of the sessions.
 Once each semester cadets are required to pass the Physical Fitness Assessment which consists of a 1 ½ mile run, 1 minute of push-ups, 1 minute of sit-ups, and a waist measurement.